-In Section 8 of \cite{bousseau2018quantum_tropical}, we compared our enumerative interpretation of the $q$-refined 2-dimensional Kontsevich-Soibelman scattering diagrams in terms of higher genus log Gromov-Witten invariants of log Calabi-Yau surfaces with the physical derivation of the refined wall-crossing formula from topological string given by Cecotti-Vafa \cite{cecotti2009bps}.
+In \cite[\S 9]{bousseau2018quantum_tropical}, we compared our enumerative interpretation of the $q$-refined 2-dimensional Kontsevich-Soibelman scattering diagrams in terms of higher-genus log Gromov--Witten invariants of log Calabi-Yau surfaces with the physical derivation of the refined wall-crossing formula from topological string given by Cecotti-Vafa \cite{cecotti2009bps}.

-A parallel discussion shows that the main result of the present paper, the connection between higher genus log Gromov-Witten invariants of log Calabi-Yau surfaces and quantization of the mirror geometry, also fits naturally into this story.
+A parallel discussion shows that the main result of the present paper, the connection between higher-genus log Gromov--Witten invariants of log Calabi-Yau surfaces and quantization of the mirror geometry, also fits naturally into this story.

 Let $(Y,D)$ be a Looijenga pair.
-The complement $U\coloneqq Y-D$ is a non-compact holomorphic symplectic surface admitting a SYZ real Lagrangian torus fibration.
+The complement $U\coloneqq Y-D$ is a non-compact holomorphic symplectic surface admitting a Lagrangian torus fibration \cite{MR2024634}.
 According to the SYZ picture of mirror symmetry, the mirror of $U$ should be obtained by taking the dual Lagrangian torus fibration, corrected by counts of holomorphic discs in $U$ with boundary on the torus fibers.
 In some cases, $U$ admits a hyperkähler metric, such that the original complex structure of $U$ is the compatible complex structure $J$, and such that the SYZ fibration becomes $I$-holomorphic Lagrangian.
-Typical examples include 2-dimensional Hitchin moduli spaces, see \cite{boalch2012hyperkahler} for a nice review.
-In such cases, we should be able to consider the kind of twistorial construction considered by Cecotti-Vafa.
+Typical examples include two-dimensional Hitchin moduli spaces: see \cite{boalch2012hyperkahler} for a nice review.
+From now on, we assume that we are in such case, and so we should be able to consider the kind of twistorial construction considered by Cecotti and Vafa.